raspberrypilearning/wanted/en/step_4.md

 ## Styling headings

-Let's improve the style of the `<h1>` heading.
+Let's improve the style of the heading.

-+ Add the following code underneath your image's CSS:
+--- task ---

+Add another CSS style

 	```
 	h1 {

 	}
 	```

-	This is where you'll add CSS properties for your main `<h1>` heading.
+--- /task ---

 + To change the font of your `<h1>` headings, add the following code between the curly brackets: